doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

 Now we don't need the key schedule anymore in the AES encryption function (but obviously we will need it on the table generator side), and we can keep only the encryption loop.

 The transformation introduced in this step is to create a look-up table that will replace `ShiftRows(round_keys[i])`/`AddRoundKey`/`SubBytes`.
-We can clearly see now how our round keys are going to be "diffused" & combined with different operations to make them "not trivially" (in fact they are, but let's say they are not right now) extractable.
+We can clearly see now how our round keys are going to be "diffused" & combined with different operations to make them "not trivially" extractable (in fact they are, but let's say they are not right now).
 In order to have such a table, we need quite some space though: basically we need this table `Tboxes[10][16][0x100]`.
 We have 10 operations `ShiftRows(round_keys[i])`/`AddRoundKey`/`SubBytes`, 16 bytes of round keys in each one of them and the 0x100 for the bytes (`[0x00-0xFF]`) than can be encrypted.

 The computation is not really hard: